 News of the researchers’ findings was reported in the March 27th issue of UVa Today.
 The full text of the paper, Genome-Wide Meta-Analysis of Homocysteine and Methionine Metabolism Identifies Five One Carbon Metabolism Loci and a Novel Association of ALDH1L1 with Ischemic Stroke, can be found in the March 20, 2014 issue of PLoS Genetics.

 Dr. Aaron Quinlan, Assistant Professor, CPHG, and Dr. Ira Hall, Assistant Professor, Biochemistry and Molecular Genetics, and affiliate faculty member of CPHG, were among a group of ten researchers who were inducted into the UVa SOM Millipub Club for 2013.
 This club which was created in 2012 with an initial group of 33 members, was formed to specifically recognize researchers who reach the milestone of having a single paper cited over 1000 times.
+Dr. Quinlan was recognized for his work on A map of human genome variation from population-scale sequencing, the first publication from The 1000 Genomes Project, and Dr. Hall was recognized for Regulation of Heterochromatic Silencing and Histone H3 Lysine-9 Methylation by RNAi published in Science in 2002.
 The complete list of Millipub members can be seen on a plaque in the lobby of the Claude Moore Health Sciences Library.